jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 - **@tool**: LangChain tool decorator - marks function as a LangGraph tool

 **Logging**:
-- Append logging (INFO) at the beginning of processing with quantity and target unit
+- Append logging (INFO) at the beginning of processing with quantity and target unit: "Unit converter converting {quantity} to {to_unit}"
-- Append logging (INFO) at the end of successful processing with result
+- Append logging (INFO) at the end of successful processing with result: "Unit converter result: {result}"

 **Error Handling**:
 - None.
 All errors and exceptions will be uncaught and bubble up the call stack.